babonet13/HostYourNode/What/ContainerOrientedArchitecture.md

 What is a container-oriented architecture ?
 ==
 It's a software architecture where applications are isolated in theirs specific environment is order to run more safely.
-Such a architecture is more robust and easy to deploys because each container give to its applications just what they need :
+Such an architecture is more robust and easy to deploys because each container give to its applications just what they need :
-* configuration file
+* configuration file(s)
-* storage volume
+* storage volume(s)
-* port
+* port(s)
 * ...

 Legend